CitizensFoundation/policy-synth/agents/docs/src/agents/policies/create/createEvidenceSearchQueries.md

 # CreateEvidenceSearchQueriesProcessor

-The `CreateEvidenceSearchQueriesProcessor` class extends the `BaseProcessor` class and is responsible for generating, refining, and ranking search queries based on a given problem statement and policy proposal.
+The `CreateEvidenceSearchQueriesProcessor` class extends the `BaseProlemSolvingAgent` class and is responsible for generating, refining, and ranking search queries based on a given problem statement and policy proposal.
 It utilizes a set of guidelines to ensure the search queries are high quality and evidence-focused.

 ## Properties